 You user page is a wiki space in which you may share information about yourself with other users of that wiki.
 It can be accessed by clicking the button with your username on it at the top of the screen, and is edited like a normal wiki item.

-his will show a list of modifications you have made to wiki items.
+This will show a list of revisions you have made to wiki items sorted by date-time.

 Some MoinMoin users spend a lot of time sifting through the global changes list (accessible via the History button at the top of every MoinMoin page) looking for unread changes.
 To help users remember which revisions they have read and which they have yet to read, MoinMoin provides bookmarks.
 If you have read revisions up until the 13th of January, for example, you would simply click the Set bookmark button next to the revisions from the 13th of January to hide all revisions from before that date.
 If you wish to examine those revisions again, navigate back to the global history page and click Remove bookmark.